From graph to Riesz continuity: Introduction

-\begin{Thm} Let $X$ be an arbitrary topological space and $\H$, $\H'$ be numerable Hilbert bundles over $X$.
-Let $\A=(\A_x)$ be a graph continuous family of regular operators $\A_x\in\RK(\H_x,\H'_x)$ with compact resolvents.
-Suppose that a global trivialization of one of these Hilbert bundles, $\H\to X\times H$ or $\H'\to X\times H'$, is fixed.
-Then there is a global trivialization of the second bundle taking $\A$ to a Riesz continuous map $X\to\RK(H,H')$. \end{Thm}
+\begin{Thm} Let $\H$ and $\H'$ be numerable Hilbert bundles over a topological space $X$.
+Let $\A$ be a graph continuous family of regular operators $\A_x\colon\H_x\to\H'_x$ with compact resolvents.
+Suppose that a trivialization of one of these Hilbert bundles, $\H\cong X\times H$ or $\H'\cong X\times H'$, is fixed.
+Then there is a trivialization of the second bundle taking $\A$ to a Riesz continuous map $X\to\RK(H,H')$. \end{Thm}

-\upskip \sub{Self-adjoint operators.} For self-adjoint operators, multiplication by unitaries $A\mapsto Au\inv$ should be replaced by the conjugation $A\mapsto uAu\inv$.
+\upskip \sub{Self-adjoint case.} For self-adjoint operators, multiplication $A\mapsto Au$ or $A\mapsto uA$ should be replaced by the conjugation $A\mapsto uAu\inv$.
 Instead of independent trivializations of two Hilbert bundles $\H$ and $\H'$, as in Theorem \ref{Thm:RK-H}, one should look for a one trivialization of a given Hilbert bundle $\H$.
-This drastically narrows down available options.
+This narrows down available options drastically.
 In particular, Theorem \ref{Thm:Phi} has no direct analogue for self-adjoint operators, even invertible ones.

-A graph continuous family of self-adjoint operators with compact resolvents acting on fibers of a Hilbert bundle $\H$ may fail to be Riesz continuous in any trivialization of $\H$, as we will explain later.
-The next theorem shows that the obstruction to the existence of such a trivialization has purely local nature.

-\sub{From local to global trivializations.} We will say that a family $\A$ of operators acting in fibers of a Hilbert bundle $\H$ is \textit{locally Riesz continuous} if every point $\xX$ has a neighbourhood $U$ such that the restriction $\restr{\A}{U}$ becomes Riesz continuous in some trivialization of $\restr{\H}{U}$.